|Water on the Desert Trail: Mexico to Canada|

 "Significant increases in [giardiasis] prevalence were observed, however, if the child had a history of drinking untreated surface water (from streams or lakes during recreational activities)"

-While the EPA, FDA, CDC and the Mayo Clinic say that waterborne giardiasis for backpackers is a concern, Welch claims hygiene is the primary culprit for giardiasis in backpackers while implying there is little if any risk from waterborne transmission.
-If Welch or anyone else knows of studies that support that claim, similar to the above, I hope someone will point me to them and I will include a link.
+While the EPA, FDA, CDC and the Mayo Clinic say that waterborne giardiasis for backpackers is a concern, this paper claims hygiene is the primary culprit for giardiasis in backpackers while implying there is little if any risk from waterborne transmission.
+If Drs.
+Welch or anyone else knows of studies that support that claim, similar to the above, I hope someone will point me to them and I will include a link.
 I have already debunked the well known Rockwell paper, and part of the paper being discussed now, here.

-Welch’s paper says: Nineteen of these outbreaks were attributed to consumption of contaminated drinking water; only two outbreaks were reported among individuals identified as campers or backpackers From that it would be easy to conclude that giardia must not be very dangerous to backpackers.
+This paper says: Nineteen of these outbreaks were attributed to consumption of contaminated drinking water; only two outbreaks were reported among individuals identified as campers or backpackers From that it would be easy to conclude that giardia must not be very dangerous to backpackers.
 However, an outbreak is "the occurrence of cases of disease in excess of what would normally be expected in a defined community, geographical area or season."
 Backpackers are commonly treated for giardiasis, so it rarely gets reported as an outbreak.
 Why ask a question in a survey which will guarantee misleading results?

 "Several backpackers appear weekly at Centinela Mammoth Hospital in Mammoth Lakes sick enough with giardiasis to need urgent care," said Dr. Jack Bertman, an emergency physician, who noted, "We publicize it a great deal more in Mammoth."
 As rare as shark attack Dr. Welch?
 How many cases of Giardiasis were reported in that county (Modoc) in 2008-2010?
 Zero.
 Including my case.
 In that single county backpacker giardiasis was, technically, infinitely under-reported.